 By using this chatbot, the fashionistas can now select pre-made queries or can also type questions to learn about Gigi, see all the behind-the-scenes content its runway show event.
 Most important of all, the users can now shop for stuff from the nautical-themed clothing line.

 Facebook still does not have a built-in checkout and payment flow feature yet in its Messenger bot.
-The shoppers will be linked to the official website of Tommy Hilfiger fashion brand to punch in their card details and confirm the purchase.
+The shoppers will be linked to the official website of Tommy Hilfiger fashion brand to punch in their card details and confirm the purchase, irrespective of whether they purchase a dress shirt, trousers or casuals.
 While this might give the brand a deep-seated control over the shopping experience, it is also likely to reduce the conversion rate.
 This could be probably because leaving the Messenger can distract the users or they can also reconsider making purchases.
 Hopefully, Facebook will fix that soon.

 When asked if diving into the unproven bot world made sense for the company, Tommy Hilfiger himself explained that the main aim of this venture is to go directly to the consumer.
 He said that since they are always concentrating on their own stores and department stores, the motive of using Facebook Messenger’s chatbot is to go directly to the consumer.
 He also said that the future lies in the omni-channel process.